alvinwhite/ns_boilerplate/README.md

 --- | ---
-dev | Starts developing server prod | Builds production version create::component `{component name}` | Creates empty component with Pug, Stylus and JavaScript files create::page `{component name}` | Creates page with the same files as for a component, but also adds `{component name}-critical.styl` file for inline styles
+dev | Starts developing server prod | Builds production version create::component `{component name}` | Creates empty component in components directory with Pug, Stylus and JavaScript files create::page `{component name}` | Creates page in pages directory with the same files as for a component, but also adds `{component name}-critical.styl` file for inline styles

 # Notes